-Prerequisite: CS 3410.
+Prerequisite: CS 3410 with a grade of "C" or better.
 The logical organization of databases: the entity-relationship model; the hierarchical model, network, and relational models.
 Hardware characteristics; file organization and evaluation.
 Functional dependencies and normal forms.
 Query optimization, concurrency control, and distributed database systems.